 What Happens When You Install Thinking OS™

-- Sealed judgment before any token is generated
+- Sealed judgment enforced before any token or action is generated

-- Halt on agent recursion or hallucinated escalation
+- Halt on recursion or runaway reasoning loops

 - Clear outputs routed into Slack, Notion, CRM, GPT — only when permitted